-When I originally reviewed this book in 2008, “L’Art de la Meditation” wasn’t even translated into English.
-So it is quite a joy to now that my English has improved measurable to review this book in the English language version.
+When I originally reviewed this book in 2008, “L’Art de la Meditation” hadn’t yet been translated into English.
+So it is quite a joy to know that my English has significantly over the years and that I’m now capable to review this book in the English language version.

 I’ve been reading a lot of productivity and efficiency enhancing entrepreneur books but as I learnt in 2008,.
 Being highly productive without seeking to be happier and finding real meaning in your life is obviously not a solution.
 So it is great that I can turn to a book about Meditation for now.

 Because it seems to me, actually, necessary to accompany research on performance and efficiency with finding your way and the significance that it brings to your life: “Science without conscience only ruins the soul.”
 If not we will become as absurd as the eating machine in Modern Times.
 We will be at the center of a system that is performing but has no soul, turning round and round, and exploding one day because it’s out of balance.

 The need for spirituality – it seems, whether religious or not, is a fundamental need with us humans.
 It astounds me therefore that it does not feature in Maslow’s hierarchy of needs, since it must eventually be used in personal accomplishment.

 There are several ways to seek and find meaning in your life, trying to be happier and feeling like a greater being on the inside.
 Meditation is one.
 I have chosen to experience this path because:

 - It can be practiced independently of any religion.